tarunshetty125/teamsync-build/README.md

 ## Why Natively?

-While other tools focus on being "lightweight" wrappers, Natively is a complete intelligence system — a no subscription interview AI that gives you everything for free.
+While other tools act as simple API wrappers, Natively is a complete, native intelligence system designed specifically for high-stakes meetings and interviews.

+- **Native Audio Capture (<500ms):** Built with Rust and Zero-Copy ABI transfers, bypassing generic web-audio limitations for ultra-low latency.
+- **Dual-Channel Intelligence:** Distinct pipelines for system audio (what they say) and your microphone (what you dictate) ensuring perfect transcription without room noise.
+- **Battle-Tested Stealth Mode:** Completely undetectable.
+Hides from the dock, disables popups, and disguises the process during screen sharing.
+- **Rolling Context:** We don't just transcribe; we maintain a "memory window" of the conversation for smarter answers.
-- **Local Vector Database (RAG):** We embed your meetings locally so you can ask, "What did John say about the API last week?"
+- **Local RAG Memory:** We embed your meetings locally using SQLite vector search so you can ask, "What did John say about the API last week?"
 - **Rich Dashboard:** A full UI to manage, search, and export your history—not just a floating window.
-- **Rolling Context:** We don't just transcribe; we maintain a "memory window" of the conversation for smarter answers.
+- **Fully Offline Capable:** Don't trust the cloud?
+Run Natively 100% offline using local Ollama models with zero telemetry.

 ---